Board of Directors

 DAVID FREUND: I have long been a Society member, involved in collecting as well as thinking about ephemera.
 My article on personal visual albums appeared in the January issue.
 I also collect, have written about, and curated exhibitions of photo post cards.
 At Ramapo College, where I am currently Professor Emeritus, I chaired the Visual Arts for more than fifteen years, and headed the Arts and Lecture Committee, responsible for all college performances and exhibitions.
 For six years I was on the Board of the Society for Photographic Education, and for them chaired three national committees.
 It would be an honor and a pleasure to serve the Ephemera Society as a board member.

-SHERYL JAEGER: I have been involved with ephemera for 25 years (collecting childhood memorabilia and paper with a secret), and a member of the Society since 1991.
+SHERYL JAEGER (2nd Term): I have been involved with ephemera for 25 years (collecting childhood memorabilia and paper with a secret), and a member of the Society since 1991.
 With partner Ralph Gallo, as Eclectibles, my personal and business mission is The Promotion and Preservation of Ephemera.
-Sheryl Jaeger Appraisal Services is an Affiliate of the Appraisers Association of America.
+Sheryl Jaeger Appraisal Services is a member of the Appraisers Association of America.
 Other memberships include the Antiquarian Booksellers Association of America, The Manuscript Society, The Ticknor Society, The American Papercutters Guild, the American Game and Puzzle Collectors, the National Valentine Collectors Association.
 I feel that my experience and interests provide a unique prospective and advocacy in advancing the mission of the Ephemera Society.

 JEREMY ROWE: Though I am a relatively recent member, I have collected, researched, and written about historic photographs for 30 years.
 My research revolves around ephemera and its role in unveiling stories about our past, as primary source research materials that are equal in importance to, and that extend, traditional text resources.
 Ephemera are under recognized and appreciated historic documents that carry embedded information which, once identified and released, provide significant opportunities to expand knowledge.
 I am active in the Daguerreian Society and National Stereoscopic Association and feel there may be opportunities for collaboration among these and other collectors’ organizations to expand the visibility of the importance of ephemera as historic resources.